- Education:Doctor of Physical Therapy – Post Professional, University of New England, 2010

 Bachelor of Science in Physical Therapy, Northeastern University, Boston, MA

 Comprehensive Clinical Reasoning is a case based course taught in small tutorial groups using the problem based learning format.
 The course is intended to enhance integration of course content taught elsewhere in the curriculum within the context of a physical therapy case study.
-Students will be expected to use a variety of resources (i.e. current literature, text books) to solve complex patient cases.
-Issues to be discussed will include: streamlining the patient examination, clinical decision making, effective physical therapy intervention, likely prognosis, clinical teaching, the role of the PT in relation to other health care providers, issues involved in the delivery of physical therapy including professionalism, interpersonal skills, communication, third party payers, and ethics.
+Students will be expected to use a variety of resources, ( i.e. current literature, text books) to solve complex patient cases.
+Issues to be discussed will include: evidence-based patient examination, clinical decision making, effective physical therapy intervention, likely prognosis, clinical teaching, the role of the PT in relation to other health care providers, issues involved in the delivery of physical therapy, including professionalism, interpersonal skills, communication, third party payers and ethics.
+(Credits: Var)

 Scholarly and Practice Interests